kawgh1/mssc-spring-state-machine/README.md

     // since we're persisting the state of a payment through a state machine, we're basically checking the
     // state of the State Machine in and out of the database at each step/state change

+<br><br>

+John Thompson's comments on how he sees State Machines being implemented with **Event Sourcing** Blockchain and databases.
+Summary:

+with blockchain, and state changes of a state machine would be stored and permanent
+whereas on a relational database - the various states and transactions stored in the DB could be altered, dropped, or not recorded in the first place

+an example would be a credit approval process - every step, state change and transaction - with blockchain - would be kept and unalterable ( could argue same for a voting software system)